This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Mini Meatloaf

-These step-by-step photos and instructions help you visualize how to make a meatloaf for one or two people.
+These photos and instructions help you visualize how to make a meatloaf for one or two people.
 See the recipe box below for ingredient amounts and full recipe instructions.

 - Cook the vegetables: Season the onions and garlic with thyme, salt, and pepper, and cook them in a small skillet until the vegetables are soft.